Back to all posts

 Conclusion

-Combining ClickOnce with techniques like AppDomain injection has proven to be evasive against the latest Windows Defender (WD) and the Endpoint Detection and Response (EDR) solutions we tested it against.
+Combining ClickOnce with techniques like AppDomain injection has proven to be evasive against the latest Windows Defender and the EDR solutions we tested it against.

-Crafting such evasive chains requires a significant amount of research and is quite time-consuming.
-This process of creating evasive chains has been implemented in our Offensive Chains By Astra (OCA), and we have strived to enhance its Operational Security (OPSEC) and make it highly evasive.
+Crafting such evasive chains requires significant research and is time-consuming.
+This process of creating evasive chains is implemented in our Offensive Chains By Astra (OCA), and we have worked to enhance its OPSEC and make it highly evasive.

-Through our in-house Research and Development (R&D), we consistently push the boundaries and surpass detection capabilities to emulate a highly sophisticated adversary.
+Through our in-house research and development, we consistently push the boundaries and surpass detection capabilities to emulate a highly sophisticated adversary.

-Our OCA is a highly evasive Offensive Security Tool (OST) that can be utilized in your red team operations to make assessments highly reliable and easy to conduct.
+Our OCA is a highly evasive Offensive Security Tool (OST) that can be used in your red team operations to make assessments reliable and easy to conduct.

 DISCLAIMER: The code and content provided in this blog are intended for educational purposes only.
 They are provided "as is" without any warranty, expressed or implied, including but not limited to the accuracy, correctness, or suitability for any particular purpose.
 The author and the platform shall not be held liable for any direct, indirect, incidental, special, exemplary, or consequential damages arising from the use, misuse, or inability to use the code or content.
 The information provided in this blog is based on the author's personal experience and research, and it may not necessarily reflect the most up-to-date practices or standards.
 Users are solely responsible for understanding and complying with any applicable laws, regulations, or ethical guidelines related to their use of the provided code and content.
 Use at your own risk.